isn0gud/ltur-notifier/README.md

 ltur-notifier
 ================

-A script that sends a [Pushover](https://pushover.net/) notifiation or email to your Android fon or iPhone if prices for train tickets at [l'tur](http://www.ltur.com/de/bahn.html?omnin=DB-DE) drop to the maximum you're willing to pay.
+A script that sends a [Pushover](https://pushover.net/) notifiation or email if prices for train tickets at [l'tur](http://www.ltur.com/de/bahn.html?omnin=DB-DE) drop to the maximum you're willing to pay.

 Note
 -------
 Work in progress.
-Developed using Python 2.7 on Mac OS X 10.6 and Ubuntu 14.04 LTS
+Developed using Python 2.7 on Windows

 This script is not being maintained and tested regularly.
 If it does not work properly anymore, please open an issue.